ldaptools/ldaptools/docs/en/tutorials/creating-ldap-objects.md

 The `in` method specifies the container/OU you want to place the LDAP object.
 It should be a string with the common LDAP distinguished name form (ie. `ou=users,dc=mydomain,dc=com`).

+You can also specify a default location all objects of a certain type by defining the `default_container` directive in your schema (see [the schema configuration reference](../reference/schema-configuration.md)).
+If you define that can omit this method.

 ------------------------
 #### with($attributes)